The Summer I Turned Pretty

 The Hulu show Only Murders in the Building, starring longtime comedy amigos Steve Martin and Martin Short paired with Millennial darling Selena Gomez, is a self-aware whodunit that manages to be both flip and grim, grafting Martin’s sneakily high-brow comedy onto a guilty-pleasure CW-style mystery.

 Yes, it’s a strange combination, but it sometimes works.
 Gomez has always had a talent for dry, deadpan humor, which offers a nice contrast to Short’s gloriously over-the-top character and Martin’s physical comedy.
-The three work well together, and the show’s central mysteries offers some zany twists and turns.
+The three work well together, and the show’s central mysteries offer some zany twists and turns.
 Moreover, the characters themselves have plenty to hide.
 And as Martin’s Charles reminds us, sometimes it’s far easier to ferret out someone else’s secrets than deal with our own.

-But none of that justifies the crimes committed against the discerning viewer: The language, the gore, the sexual allusions.
-(In Season 2, Gomez’s character becomes sexually involved with another woman and a painting of a nude couple plays a key role in the plot.)
+But none of that justifies the crimes committed against the discerning viewer: the language, the gore, the sexual allusions.
+(In Season 2, Gomez’s character becomes sexually involved with another woman, and a painting of a nude couple plays a key role in the plot.)

 Worse yet, these violations feel both premeditated and completely without motive.
 Does the show need the f-words?
 Hardly.
-(And the creators seem to know that since Gomez’s character mocks a cop when he goes on a particularly foul-mouthed tangent.)
+(And the creators seem to know that since Mabel mocks a cop when he goes on a particularly foul-mouthed tangent.)
 Do we need to see someone’s head partly blown away?
 Or a woman stabbed with a knitting needle?
 Not at all.

 When the star actor in Oliver’s play dies on opening night, Oliver, Charles and Mabel come together to try and solve the mystery.